SRTAI22/EdgeHillBox/README.md

 ## Contributing

-We welcome contributions to the EdgeHillBox project.
+contributions are welcome to the EdgeHillBox project.
 Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.

 ## License